Generalized Springer Theory for D-modules on a Reductive Lie Algebra: Properties of Induction and Restriction

 In this subsection we will keep the conventions of Section \ref{sectionmackey} (so $P$ and $Q$ are parabolic subgroups of $G$ with Levi quotients $L$, $M$ etc.), but additionally fix Levi splittings of $L$ and $M$ inside $P$ and $Q$.
 Consider the set $\cS(M,L)$ which is defined to be the set of conjugates,$\ls gL$ of $L$ such that $M\cap \ls gL$ contains a maximum torus of $G$ (for convenience, let us assume that $M\cap L$ contains a maximum torus $H$ of $G$).
 There is a bijection $\quot{M}{\cS(M,L)}{L} \simeq \quot QGP$.

-According to the results of subsection \ref{subsectionregular} (see Proposition \ref{propositiondiagram}), parabolic induction and restriction on the regular loci are just given by pullback and pushforward along the {\'e}tale map $d^\reg: \ul^\reg \to \ug_{\leq(L)}$.
+According to the results of Subsection \ref{sec:etale-maps-and-galois-covers} (see Proposition \ref{propositiondiagram}), parabolic induction and restriction on the regular loci are just given by pullback and pushforward along the {\'e}tale map $d^\reg: \ul^\reg \to \ug$ (whose image is $\ug_{\leq(L)}$).
 More precisely, we have

 This result has a number of important consequences.
+First let us give the following key definition: